 By Burt Braverman on Posted in Regulatory and ComplianceAddressing the issue of when “a bare procedural violation of a statutory right constitute[s] an injury in fact sufficient for standing to bring suit in federal court”, the U.S. Court of Appeals for the Second Circuit has joined the Seventh Circuit in holding, in the specific context of the Fair and Accurate Credit Transactions Act of 2003 (“FACTA”… Read the rest

-By Kelly Zemil on Posted in Regulatory and ComplianceDebt buyers generally are considered “debt collectors” under the Fair Debt Collection Practices Act (“FDCPA”).
+By Kelly Zemil and Jonathan Engel on Posted in Regulatory and ComplianceDebt buyers generally are considered “debt collectors” under the Fair Debt Collection Practices Act (“FDCPA”).
 However, on June 12, 2017, the Supreme Court decided Henson v.
 Santander Consumer USA Inc., which resolved an existing circuit split and unanimously affirmed a Fourth Circuit holding that a company that collects debts that it had p… Read the rest

 By Brian J. Hurh, Adam D. Maarec and Christopher M.A.
 Chamness on Posted in Regulatory and ComplianceI.
 Introduction

 A confluence of regulatory activity and policy debates seem to be laying the groundwork for future regulation of consumer financial data aggregation activities.
 The outcome of these activities could significantly affect how financial data may be shared by financial institutions, controlled by third-party data aggregators, and used… Read the rest

 By Michael Aparicio, Monami Chakrabarti, Tom Scanlon and James H. Mann on Posted in Regulatory and ComplianceOverview